Bixoto/dokku-dolt/README.md

 dolt:backup-unset-encryption <service>             # unset encryption for future backups of the dolt service dolt:backup-unset-public-key-encryption <service>  # unset GPG Public Key encryption for future backups of the dolt service dolt:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
-dolt:create <service> [--create-flags...]          # create a dolt service dolt:destroy <service> [-f|--force]                # delete the dolt service/data/container if there are no links left dolt:enter <service>                               # enter or run a command in a running dolt service container
+dolt:connect <service>                             # connect to the service via the dolt connection tool dolt:create <service> [--create-flags...]          # create a dolt service dolt:destroy <service> [-f|--force]                # delete the dolt service/data/container if there are no links left dolt:enter <service>                               # enter or run a command in a running dolt service container